rf20008/TheDiscordMathProblemBotRepo2/README.md

 # The "Invalid Interaction Application Error" error message

 I don't know what it is, so I don't know how to fix it.
-If you know what it is, please email/dm me/ open a issue or pull request!
+If you know what it is, please contact me :)

 # Other errors